 Many family members find it challenging to decide to transition someone you love into a senior residential facility.
 It’s complicated if they’ve been committed to the senior family member’s treatment for a long time but suddenly find themselves unable to provide the currently needed care.
 It’s also a tough choice for a senior who has previously lived comfortably but now needs to enter an aged care facility.

 Seniors today must make numerous decisions about where they will live, as different locations have different rates, and they may be apprehensive about living too far away from friends and family.
-An assisted living facility is a good choice for seniors who can benefit from 24-hour assistance but are not wholly reliant.
+An independent living facility is a good choice for seniors who can benefit from 24-hour assistance but are not wholly reliant.
 There are several advantages of assisted living, as well as several disadvantages.

 This is why seniors and family members need to have an open and frank conversation about living arrangements from the outset.